CommonAccord/Model_Document_Projects/List.md

 https://techindex.law.stanford.edu/ |Stanford's CodeX has indexed many companies and solutions||
 https://software.iaccm.com/ |The IACCM has cataloged contract management solutions||

-It does NOT include sites focused on laws, regulations, court decisions and other "primary" materials.
-These are very important, and an obvious complement that may someday largely merge (they, too, are "authored"), but beyond current scope.
-(If you are active in that field and want to carry a thread that direction, please feel free to ping or pull-request us.)

 Prose Objects:

 These are fully granular and automatable.
-See the list at [www.commonaccord.org/index.php?action=list&file=S/Index/]
+See the lists at [www.commonaccord.org/index.php?action=list&file=S/Index/] and documents at [www.commonaccord.org/index.php?action=list&file=G/].

 Taxonomies:

 We note the extreme utility of comprehensive taxonomies.
 Two important examples are www.GLEIF.org and www.ACTUSfrf.org.
+GLEIF could become one comprehensive vector in the graph for identity of business entities, while ACTUS could structure all of financial arrangements.
+These are powerful ideas.
+Another example is a comprehensive taxonomy for "legal matters." https://www.sali.org/.
+This is a less direct layer, but has the enormous virtue of trying to cover the entire scope of legal.

 Folks moving legal onto GitHub: URL|Short Comment|Contact|Longer Comment